 While there are significant regional and intergroup differences in modern Druidry practice, Druids all over the world are united by a core set of spiritual and devotional practices like:

-The early neo-Druids attempted to resemble the Iron Age priests, who were also known as druids, and arose from the 18th-century Romanticist movement in Britain, which romanticized the ancient Celtic peoples of the Iron Age.
+The early neo-Druids attempted to resemble the Iron Age priests, also known as druids and arose from the 18th-century Romanticist movement in Britain, which romanticized the ancient Celtic peoples of the Iron Age.

 There was not much information about this ancient priest at that time, there was no connection between the modern druidic movement with them.